tolik518/factorion-bot/factorion-lib/Locales.md

       "too_big_mult": "If I post the whole numbers, the comment would get too long.
 So I had to turn them into scientific notation.", "remove": "If I posted all numbers, the comment would get too long.
-So I had to remove some of them.", "tetration": "That is so large, I can't even fit it in a comment with a power of 10 tower, so I'll have to use tetration!", "no_post": "Sorry, but the reply text for all those number would be _really_ long, so I'd rather not even try posting lmao",
+So I had to remove some of them.", "tetration": "That is so large, I can't even fit it in a comment with a power of 10 tower, so I'll have to use tetration!", "no_post": "Sorry, but the reply text for all those numbers would be _really_ long, so I'd rather not even try posting lmao",
       // How to call out to a user (when mentioning them). "{mention}" is replaced by the user string formatted as a mention "mention": "Hey {mention}!"
     },